Avoiding Carbon Tunnel Vision

-- Companies will ask if government or industry compliant, if aircraft type has been taken into account or load factors.
+- Companies will ask if DEFRA/Ademe/VDR compliant, if aircraft type taken into account or load factors.

 Phase 3 – 2023 and beyond

-- Shift focus to behavioural change of travellers.
+- Shift focus to behavioral change of travelers.

-- Incentivise, track and reward more sustainable decisions.
+- Incentivize, track, and reward more sustainable decisions.

 - Deeper details of non-carbon travel elements need to be surfaced and become more accessible.